Managing Medications leads to fewer falls, lower risk of hospitalization and better quality of life

 When managing medications, a home care RN or LVN are appropriate for organizing pill boxes for clients, after an RN completes a medication profile to record all medications, including over the counter medications, in one plan.
 The medication profile should be double checked by the client’s primary care physician for accuracy.

-Home care aides can provide daily medication reminders to help clients stay on the medication schedule.
+Home care aides or caregivers can provide daily medication reminders to help clients stay on the medication schedule.

 It’s also a good idea to get all prescriptions filled by a single pharmacy.
 This is a good way to red flag of potential drug interactions.
 The software used by most home health agencies will also highlight risky medications.

 A geriatric care manager is another great resource to help evaluate a loved one’s medical condition, treatments, medications, goals, strengths and needs.